DecisiveAI/mdai-docs/src/install/local/lifecycle/uninstall.md

 2. [Feedback form](https://docs.google.com/forms/d/e/1FAIpQLScZNGgu5Cshd-WP7HGcvW4yPVP_NbWswcAU6vKgUnRb_6umpA/viewform?usp=sharing)

 ## Automated uninstall

-Follow the steps below to remove your local MDAI Engine
+When decommissioning a cluster or performing a clean-up operation, you need to delete all resources and configurations.
+Follow the steps below to uninstall your local MDAI Engine.

 ### Ensure you have the correct k8s context selected.